shameekvats/shameekvats.github.io/_pages/about.md

 I am a Materials Scientist and R&D Engineer dedicated to bridging the digital and physical realms through advanced manufacturing, microelectronics, robotics, and programming.
 With a Ph.D. in [electrospinning](https://orbilu.uni.lu/handle/10993/49301), I have gained extensive expertise in fiber spinning and other cutting-edge fabrication techniques.
 My skills and experiences across multiple countries have offered me with a global perspective on tackling complex engineering challenges.

 My work focuses on developing innovative solutions that integrate:
 - **Fiber Spinning** : Production of nanofibers to pioneer new material formulations and manufacturing methods.
+- **Project Management:** Co-organizing and co-managing electronic music festivals for [Beyond Music ASBL](https://www.beyondmusic.lu/).
 - **Additive Manufacturing & 3D Modeling** : Utilizing [Onshape](https://www.onshape.com/en/) to design parametric models and 3D printing techniques to design and prototype functional components.
 - **Embedded & IoT Systems** : Experimenting with platforms like [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/?variant=raspberry-pi-5-16gb) and [Microbit](https://microbit.org/) to create interactive, real-world applications.
 - **Data-Driven Automation** : Leveraging Python for automation, data analysis, and the optimization of research and development processes.